 The Brooklyn Women’s Chorus is a community chorus that was formed in October 1997 by Park Slope resident and musician, Bev Grant.
 The chorus has a repertoire ranging from South African freedom songs to socially relevant songs by contemporary American songwriters like Garth Brooks, Jackson Browne, Pat Humphries and Bev Grant, herself.
-Topics range from freedom and justice, to peace, resistance, and women’s labor history, and empowerment.
+Topics range from freedom and social justice, to peace, resistance, women’s labor history, and empowerment.

 There are no auditions necessary to join the Brooklyn Women’s Chorus, only a strong desire to sing.

 The Brooklyn Women’s Chorus communicates with a joyful voice, sure to uplift anyone who hears them.